New details emerge about Texas outlet mall shooter as investigators continue to probe for motive - Local News 8

 A witness in a cosmetic store at the northeast corner of the building said he watched as the shooter passed by firing his gun.
 Moments later, a pursuing police officer passed, rounding the corner and firing ahead of him “down range,” he said.

-A photo obtained by CNN shows the gunman — clad in black and tactical gear — lying on the ground after being shot outside a Fatburger restaurant location in the northwest corner of the building.
+A photo obtained by CNN shows the gunman — clad in black and tactical gear — lying on the ground after being shot outside a Fatburger restaurant location.

 The-CNN-Wire